gauntlt/gauntlt/README.md

 GET STARTED
 ===========

-# Code snippet goes here

-After pulling from git, run bundle which installs cucumber and aruba then run cucumber.
-Later we will provide a gauntlet wrapper for it that will allow you to set priority and speed wherein you will be able to walk the gauntlet or run the gauntlet.

-# This will install all needed gems
+This will install all needed gems
 ~/gauntlt$ bundle

-# This will let you run the tests (use nmap for test_name and google.com for hostname)
+This will let you run the tests (use nmap for test_name and google.com for hostname) ~/gauntlt$ bundle exec gauntlt verify --test <test_name> --host <hostname>

+Try this one:
-~/gauntlt$ bundle exec gauntlt verify --test <test_name> --host <hostname>
+~/gauntlt$ bundle exec gauntlt verify --test nmap --host yahoo.com

 ROADMAP
 =======

-Feel free to start adding other tools as features.
+We are adding different features into gauntlt rignt now.
+Please submit issues via github and tag them as enhancements.
+The core team meets weekly and will divide out the enhancement requests into our monthly releases.

 Below are some tools we are targeting but don't let that stop you from adding your favorite hacking tool.

-./features/nmap.feature #in progress by wickett ./features/w3af.feature #not started ./features/nc.feature #not started ./features/sqlmap.feature #not started

-./profile/profile.xml #this is where you can add app specific information and later reference that in your feature
+nmap
+curl
+w3af
+sqlmap
+arachni